caesaretos/svm-fhe/README.md

 The program uses the OpenFHE library to perform homomorphic encryption, which allows it to perform computations on encrypted data without decrypting it first.
 The program first loads a pre-trained SVM model and then encrypts the input data.
 The encrypted data is then passed to the SVM model, which performs inference on the data and returns the predicted class.

-The program is a simple example of how SVM inference can be performed on encrypted data.
-It is not intended for use in production.
+This project is a proof-of-concept implementation.
+It is intended to showcase the algorithm and its potential applications.
+This project is **not** meant to be used in production environments, and the authors are **not** responsible for any consequences that may arise from doing so.

 ## Getting Started